 Unemployment is high among workers with disabilities, according to the National Institute of Health.
 Even though it’s illegal, a lot of companies discriminate against those with disabilities and assume they will be a liability.
 When workers do find a job, they’re faced with a lot of difficult situations due to a lack of accommodations and awareness, making it hard to stay employed.

 But just because people who struggle with physical illnesses, mental illnesses or other health challenges have a harder time finding or keeping employment, doesn’t mean employment isn’t an option.

 What’s the solution?
 Awareness and accommodations are a must, and discrimination needs to stop.
 Right now, the solution is finding where you thrive, and business ownership is the answer for some people with a disability/disabilities.

-Starting up a business is no easy task, and it’s not always the answer for even the healthiest of people, but the benefits of being able to create your own accommodations and a schedule to work around your needs has led to many entrepreneurial success stories for people with disabilities.
+Beginning a business is no easy task, and it’s not always the answer for even the healthiest of people, but the benefits of being able to create your own accommodations and a schedule to work around your needs has led to many entrepreneurial success stories for people with disabilities.

 Here is a list of 4 businesses started by people living with a disability.

 Austin Underwood has always had a passion for food, and he always wanted to be a chef.
 Underwood has Down syndrome, a genetic condition that leads to an extra chromosome, which can cause physical and developmental challenges, so he enrolled in a special services vocational program at Eastern New Mexico University when he was 21 years old.
 He worked in the university cafeteria, but he wasn’t a contender for the chef position because he was never taught how to read.

 But Underwood didn’t stop pursuing what he wanted.
 While working in the cafeteria, he quickly became a skilled prep chef, and he started dreaming of opening his own restaurant.